sakai-mirror/sakai/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 artifact as a dependency, then the any component relying on the artifact will not load, and any tests relying on that component (even if it isn't a test in your project!) will fail.

+The way to think about the dependencies in the test harness is this:  the test harness dependencies play the role of tomcat's shared/lib and common/lib directories.
+If you expect a jar to be globally available to the entire system (such as an API or a JDBC driver), you would put that jar in tomcat's shared/lib.
+If the test harness is to emulate tomcat's behavior, you should add the artifact as a dependency to /test-harness/project.xml so it is globally available in the test harness.

 --------------------------------------------------------------------------------